catamphetamine/web-service/README.md

 	// The secret keys passed to webservice keys,

-	// A handy HTTP client
+	// A handy HTTP client for making "internal" HTTP requests
 	// (`.get('/data', parameters).then(result => ...)`,
 	//  `.post('/data', data).then(result => ...)`,
 	//  etc)
 	//
-	// Also when using Json Web Token authentication
+	// If Json Web Token authentication is enabled
-	// this HTTP client will send requests
+	// then this "internal" HTTP client utility will send HTTP requests
 	// with "Authorization" HTTP header set appropriately.
 	//
-	http
+	// Therefore this `internal_http` utility should only be used
+	// for sending HTTP requests to your own servers
+	// (hence the word "internal")
+	// to prevent leaking JWT token to a third party.
+	//
+	internal_http
 }
 ```